sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/compatibility.md

 | CA400677 Rev. F          |       2        | Supported       |

+{: .info}
+Motherboards listed as `Not supported` either use a ROM socket layout for which no carrier board has been developed yet, or have hardware characteristics that the SidecarTridge TOS Emulator cannot currently emulate.
+If you own one of these motherboards and want to know the current status, please contact us.

 {: .warning}
 If you can't find your motherboard model number in the list, or have any doubts about compatibility, please contact us for further assistance.